modernish/modernish/README.md

   and double quotes are fine to use.)
   (Note 2: single quotes produce widely varying behaviour and should never be used within any form of parameter substitution in a here-document.)
+* *`QRK_IFSFINAL`*: in field splitting, a final non-whitespace IFS delimiter character is counted as an empty field (yash \< 2.42, zsh, pdksh).
+This is a QRK (quirk), not a BUG, because POSIX is ambiguous on this.
 * `QRK_LOCALINH`: On a shell with LOCAL, local variables, when declared without assigning a value, inherit the state of their global namesake, if any. (dash, FreeBSD sh)